Satellite-Based EO Represents a $43 Billion Opportunity Over Next 10 Years

 “The EO market is gearing up for an onslaught of big data analytics-based services, powered by constellations of satellites, cloud computing, and artificial intelligence,” notes NSR.
 “The growth in Defense & Intelligence markets; however, will continue to pivot around the traditional model of producing high quality images with a high degree of agility,” he adds.
 Meaning more direct revenues from traditionally demanding military users, while free data will cut down margins on the low-end of the market.
 When combined with high revisit, medium resolution data from smallsat platforms, this will create a multitude of applications for new markets.

-Dallas Kasaboski, NSR Analyst and report co-author states, “Pricing for very-high resolution imagery, less than 50cm, will continue at a premium due to little competition and key customers in this space willing to pay more for better pixels.”
+Dallas Kasaboski, report author states, “Pricing for very-high resolution imagery, less than 50cm, will continue at a premium due to little competition and key customers in this space willing to pay more for better pixels.”
 New satellite constellations add pressure to price points, but more so for high and medium-resolution data.
 “High-resolution, 50cm to 1m, will be the most active market, with many new constellations and applications in development.
 Over the next decade this supply will drive down data prices significantly,” Mr. Kasaboski adds.
 Even low-resolution imagery is seeing new life thanks to analytics.

 NSR’s first commercial weather forecast is fueled by information products and announcements such as NOAA’s commercial weather pilot program.
 However, it is a segment facing great competition from government weather programs, and commercial satellite weather data will have more challenges to overcome by 2025.